-Dirty data is costing you: Four solutions to common data preparation issues
+Dirty data is costing you: How to solve common data preparation issues

 Even those who aren’t directly performing data preparation tasks feel the impact of dirty data.
 The amount of time and energy it takes to go from disjointed data to actionable insights leads to inefficient ad-hoc analyses and declining trust in organizational data.
 These slower processes can ultimately lead to missed opportunities and lost revenue.
 In fact, Gartner research indicates that the “average financial impact of poor data quality on organizations is $9.7 million per year.”1